Achieving Distributed MIMO Performance with Repeater-Assisted Cellular Massive MIMO: Repeaters as active channel scatterers

 \subsubsection{Additive noise}

-In the architecture shown in Fig.~\ref{fig:all_repeater_arch}b, the received signal will first be filtered by the RF band filter and then directed by the antenna switch to the \ac{LNA}.
-Both the filter and the switch introduce losses and thus an increase in \ac{NF} for the repeater.
+In the architecture in 3) in Fig.~\ref{fig:all_repeater_arch}, both the \ac{RF} band filter and the antenna-to-\ac{LNA} switch introduce losses and thus an increase in the repeater's \ac{NF}.
 The filter loss varies greatly depending on the type of filter technology and the target band.
-A typical user device band filter at sub-6 GHz frequencies can have a loss of around 2~dB while the switch loss is much smaller, fractions of dB.
+A typical terminal band filter at sub-6 GHz frequencies has a loss of around 2~dB while the switch loss is only a fraction of a dB.

-The \ac{NF} for the remaining part of the signal chain should be dominated by the \ac{LNA} with the level dependent on the semiconductor technology used for the implementation of the \ac{LNA} and the target frequency.
-In \cite{Belostotski20} a survey of published \acp{LNA} is presented with a focus on CMOS, the predominant semiconductor technology for highly integrated circuits.
-CMOS \acp{LNA} operating in the sub-6 GHz range have a \ac{NF} around 2--3~dB.
-Adding 2~dB of filter loss yields up to 5~dB of total \ac{NF} for the repeater.
+The \ac{NF} for the remaining part of the signal chain is dominated by the \ac{LNA}.
+CMOS \acp{LNA} operating in the sub-6 GHz range have a \ac{NF} of 2--3~dB \cite{Belostotski20}.
+Adding a 2~dB filter loss yields a total \ac{NF} of up to 5~dB.